Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 12. The House of Leaf & Bean Inc. ($360K/year)

-Wen Raiti (from Jacksonville, Florida, USA) started The House of Leaf & Bean Inc. almost 7 years ago.
+Wen Raiti (from Jacksonville, Florida, USA) started The House of Leaf & Bean Inc. over 7 years ago.

 I am Wen, the founder, and president of House of Leaf & Bean, organic restaurant and cafe.
 I am passionate about Lifestyle Medicine due to my personal health journey.
 I believe that good lifestyle medicine is better than magic pills.
 "Let the medicine be the food; let the food be the medicine".